badoo/RIBs/documentation/setup/integrationpoint.md

 the ```RibActivity``` class found in the ```rib-base``` module.

 It's ```abstract``` and will require you to:
-  1. define a root viewgroup (where to attach the root of your tree)
+  1. define a root ViewGroup (where to attach the root of your tree)
   2. implement building your root RIB.

 ```RibActivity``` does all the rest for you, and should provide an easy way to get started: